Change cookie settings

 - if we are under a duty to disclose or share your personal data in order to comply with any legal obligation.
 This includes exchanging information with other companies and organisations for the purposes of fraud protection and credit risk reduction.

-The countries to which we transfer data outside of the EAA are United States, Singapore and Australia.
+The countries to which we transfer data outside of the UK are the members of the European Economic Area (EEA) are United States, Singapore and Australia.
 When you provide information to any part of Martin Currie you will in most cases be providing it to the Martin Currie group as a whole, and you should be aware that it may be accessed from countries whose laws provide various levels of protection for personal data, not always equivalent to the level of protection that may be provided in your own country.
-However, for the processing of your data, Martin Currie seeks to ensure a level of protection equal to that in the European Economic Area.
+However, for the processing of your data, Martin Currie seeks to ensure a level of protection equal to that in the UK..
 We share personal information among our affiliates and business units including to the US in connection with the purposes listed above to provide us with services, but we shall ensure that such transfers comply with applicable laws by putting appropriate safeguards in place.
-If you wish to obtain further information on these safeguards, please contact us by email at email@example.com or by post to the Marketing Team, Martin Currie, 20 Castle Terrace, Edinburgh EH1 2ES.
+If you wish to obtain further information on these safeguards, please contact us by email at firstname.lastname@example.org or by post to the Marketing Team, Martin Currie, 20 Castle Terrace, Edinburgh EH1 2ES.

 Retention of data